We Accept Most Insurances!

 By the time your child is in their mid-teens, their wisdom teeth will already be far along in their development.
 However, their third molars can continue forming well into their mid to late twenties.
 Scheduling a wisdom tooth consultation while your teen is still in high school can help you address any impacted wisdom teeth or other complications well before they head off to college.

 Removal with an Oral Surgery Specialist

-Our St. Charles oral surgery team, led by Dr. Jamieson Brady, performs all wisdom tooth extractions right here in our office.
+Our St. Charles oral surgery team performs all wisdom tooth extractions right here in our office.
 With an oral surgery specialist on our team, we can offer personalized, efficient care for your family under one roof.
 Since wisdom teeth are typically impacted or partially impacted, the removal process is a bit more complex than other straightforward types of tooth removal.

 Sedation During Oral Surgery

-Dr. Brady is trained to administer multiple sedation techniques.
+Our oral surgery specialist is trained to administer multiple sedation techniques.
 We also have an on-staff children's anesthesiologist who can administer general anesthesia if needed.
 Whether your teen requires laughing gas, IV sedation or general anesthesia, we’ll be able to perform the procedure on-site without an additional trip to a surgical center or hospital facility.
-Dr. Brady will consult with the patient and parents prior to the procedure and move forward with what each person feels most comfortable with.
+We will consult with the patient and parents prior to the procedure and move forward with what each person feels most comfortable with.

 Recovery After a Wisdom Tooth Extraction